xp44mm/Notebook/F#/Introducing Function Values.md

 ```

-The intermediate values `scalex` and `scaley` are computed only once, despite the fact that you’ve called the resulting function `mapp` three times.
+The intermediate values `scalex` and `scaley` are computed only once, despite the fact that you've called the resulting function `mapp` three times.

 In the previous example, `mapx`, `mapy`, and `mapp` are local functions—functions defined locally as part of the implementation of `remap`.
 Local functions can be context dependent; in other words, they can be defined in terms of any values and parameters that happen to be in scope.
 Local functions are said to capture the values they depend on.
 Here, `mapx` is defined in terms of `scalex`, `scaley`, `r1`, and `r2` and captures all of these values.